ArdentLabs/bootcamp-fall-2017/week2/README.md

 ```

 Let's break down some of the new syntax:
- 1. The `extend` keyword is used to specify which class you'd like to inherit
+ 1. The `extend` keyword is used to specify which class you want to inherit
     from.
 This essentially copies all the member variables and methods from the
-    *parent* class, or the class you're *extending* from.
+    *parent* class, or the class you're extending from.
 You can *override*
-    these variables and methods by just delaring them again in the *child*
+    these variables and methods by delaring them again in the *child* class.
-    class.
  2. The `super` function directly references the `constructor` of the class that
     you *extended* from.
 When you call `super`, you're really just calling the
     `constructor` of the parent class.
 If you override the constructor, you are
     **required** to call `super`.

 So we've created a parent class called `Shape` which every other class is
 inheriting from.
-This allows us to provide defaults whereever neccessary.
-We've
+This allows us to provide default methods whenever it makes
-provided defaults in the constructor for assigning member variables, and for
+sense to do so.
+We have already provided defaults in the constructor for
-computing the area of the shape.
-On top of this, we added a warning if the
+assigning member variables and for computing the area of the shape, and we will
-area computation default is unsufficient.
+now get a warning in the console if the default area computation is insufficient.

-Let's try it out this time with some sample user input from Jack.
+Let's try it out with some sample user input:

 ```js
 const shapes = [